 As “single ventricle survivors” get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
 The Cardiac Center at CHOP created the Single Ventricle Survivorship Program to bring together doctors from different specialties to care for single ventricle survivors.

-Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physicians.
+Our pediatric cardiologists follow your child until he is a young adults, coordinating care with his primary care physicians.